At Skylight, we take seriously our responsibility to protect people’s information from unwarranted disclosure.

 - Personally identifiable information

-- Financial information (e.g., credit card or bank account numbers)
+- Financial information (for example, credit card or bank account numbers)

 - Proprietary information or trade secrets of companies of any party

-If you make a good faith effort to comply with this policy during your security research, we will consider your research to be authorized, will work with you to understand and resolve the issue quickly, and Skylight will not initiate or recommend legal action related to your research.
+If you make a good faith effort to comply with this policy during your security research, we’ll consider your research to be authorized, will work with you to understand and resolve the issue quickly, and Skylight won’t initiate or recommend legal action related to your research.

 Reporting a vulnerability